Article recommendation startup ZergNet adds sponsored links, but promises to remain “content only”

 “I joined ZergNet’s board of directors because I strongly believe in the company’s approach to providing high-quality content recommendations that people actually want to read,” Coleman said in a statement.
 “ZergNet is the only company in the space positioned to facilitate positive change.”

-The company said it works with more than 2,000 publishers, including AOL (which owns TechCrunch), Time Inc, CBS and News Corp.Featured Image: Bryce Durbin
+The company said it works with more than 2,000 publishers, including AOL (which owns TechCrunch), Time Inc., CBS and News Corp.Featured Image: Bryce Durbin

 0